Package Leaflet: Information for the User

 If you want to change the first day of your period

-If the tablets have been taken correctly, according to the instructions, and there have been no vomiting or diarrhea, it is very unlikely that you will become pregnant.
-You should continue taking Donabel as usual.
-If you do not have your period twice in a row, you may be pregnant.
+If you do not have a period for two consecutive times, you might be pregnant.
 Contact your doctor immediately.
-You can continue taking Donabel after the pregnancy test has been performed and your doctor confirms that you can do so.
+You can continue taking Donabel after the pregnancy test and your doctor confirms that you can do so.

-If you interrupt treatment with Donabel
+If you stop taking Donabel

 You can stop taking Donabel at any time you want.
 If you do not want to become pregnant, ask your doctor about other reliable contraceptive methods.